What is Gerrymandering?

 LWV-Wake's Redistricting Committee is actively advocating for a transparent process that incorporates impartial criteria for creating voting maps.
 The committee meets with legislators, observes legislative sessions, develops educational materials, makes presentations to the community, and writes letters to the editor.
 If you are a LWV-Wake member interested in joining the Redistricting Committee, please contact co-chairs Dianna Wynn at firstname.lastname@example.org or Sheila Denn at email@example.com.

 The resources below provide information for those wanting to learn more about redistricting reform and how to end gerrymandering.
 Many of the documents are useful for sharing with your legislators.
 (Simply click on the words in blue text to download PDF documents.)

 Learn About the issue

 - Basic Fact Sheet - This one-page basic fact sheet summarizes the principles of impartial redistricting that the League supports and lists the benefits to legislators and voters.
-This fact sheet can be distributed to your legislators.

 - Criteria Used in Other States - This one-page summary reviews the different redistricting criteria used in model states.